johannrichard/homebridge-dingz/README.md

 - Thermostat (Temperature)
 - Motion sensor webhook (push mode instead of polling)

+## MyStrom Devices

+My original [homebridge-mystrom](https://github.com/johannrichard/homebridge-mystrom) plugin was written a while ago.
+HomeKit, Homebridge and the JavaScript/TypeScript world have all come a long way since then.
+Since the [Dingz](https://dingz.ch) devices share a similar approach to auto-dsicovery and API with [MyStrom Devices](https://mystrom.ch), it is in fact quite simple to implement basic support for MyStrom Devices.

+Currently, the following MyStrom Devices are implemented in this plugin:

+- MyStrom WiFi Switch CH V1 (tested, must be manually added)
+- MyStrom WiFi Switch CH V2 (tested, w/ auto-discovery)
+- MyStrom WiFi Switch EU (not tested, should work with auto-discovery too)
+- MyStrom WiFi Lightbulb (untested, developed against API)

 ## Usage

 Easy: Install and configure the plugin via [Config UI X](https://www.npmjs.com/package/homebridge-config-ui-x)